 The following descriptions highlight a variety of matters for which Vestige has been retained.
 Each of these cases are real matters that we have worked, but for privacy and confidentiality purposes the identifiable information has been sanitized.
-These cases are not the entire population of cases matching such criteria, but instead represent a wide sample of the cases we have worked that are specific to Insurance.
+These insurance fraud cases are not the entire population of cases matching such criteria, but instead represent a wide sample of the cases we have worked that are specific to Insurance.
 Should you need additional information, please contact us.

 DIGITAL FORENSICS | Document Alteration: